AyushAmbastha/The-Security-Interview-Guide/Networking/Domain Name System.md

 1. If the resolver does not have the A records, but does have the NS records for the authoritative nameservers, it will query those name servers directly, bypassing several steps in the DNS query.
 This shortcut prevents lookups from the root and .com nameservers (in our search for example.com) and helps the resolution of the DNS query occur more quickly.
 2. If the resolver does not have the NS records, it will send a query to the TLD servers (.com in our case), skipping the root server.
 3. In the unlikely event that the resolver does not have records pointing to the TLD servers, it will then query the root servers.
 This event typically occurs after a DNS cache has been purged.

+## DNS Records

+DNS servers create a DNS record to provide important information about a domain or hostname, particularly its current IP address.
+The most common DNS record types are:

+1. Address Mapping record (A Record) - also known as a DNS host record, stores a hostname and its corresponding IPv4 address.
+2. IP Version 6 Address record (AAAA Record) - stores a hostname and its corresponding IPv6 address.
+3. Canonical Name record (CNAME Record) - can be used to alias a hostname to another hostname.
+When a DNS client requests a record that contains a CNAME, which points to another hostname, the DNS resolution process is repeated with the new hostname.
+4. Mail exchanger record (MX Record) - specifies an SMTP email server for the domain, used to route outgoing emails to an email server.
+5. Name Server records (NS Record) - specifies that a DNS Zone, such as “example.com” is delegated to a specific Authoritative Name Server, and provides the address of the name server.
+6. Reverse-lookup Pointer records (PTR Record) - allows a DNS resolver to provide an IP address and receive a hostname (reverse DNS lookup).
+7. Certificate record (CERT Record) - stores encryption certificates such as PKIX, SPKI, PGP, and so on.
+8. Service Location (SRV Record) - a service location record, like MX but for other communication protocols.
+9. Text Record (TXT Record) - typically carries machine-readable data such as opportunistic encryption, sender policy framework, DKIM, DMARC, etc.
+10. Start of Authority (SOA Record) - this record appears at the beginning of a DNS zone file, and indicates the Authoritative Name Server for the current DNS zone, contact details for the domain administrator, domain serial number, and information on how frequently DNS information for this zone should be refreshed.